Behavior and Life Skill Interventions

 Budget Information

-Behavior and Life Skill Interventions FY22 Actual FY23 Budget FY24 Governor Recommended
+Behavior and Life Skill Interventions | FY24 Actual | FY25 Budget | FY26 Governor Recommended |

-(Appropriation #3480004000)
+(Appropriation #3480004000) |

 What We Do

 The purpose of risk intervention services is to increase public safety by providing services which reduce the risk of an offender committing a new crime.
 Research demonstrates that services which adhere to risk, need and responsivity (RNR) principles have the greatest impact on reducing recidivism.
-The effects of services are most profound when applied to offenders who have the higher risk of recidivism and focus upon the dynamic risk factors which are correlated with the risk of recidivism, are responsive to the capacities of the offender and use evidence-based modalities with fidelity.
+The effects of services are most profound when applied to supervised and/or incarcerated individuals who have the higher risk of recidivism and focus upon the dynamic risk factors which are correlated with the risk of recidivism, are responsive to the capacities of the offender and use evidence-based modalities with fidelity.

 Who We Serve